 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-When Low-Sugar and Whole Wheat Molasses-Almond Cookies are made with whole grain flour, almond flour, margarine or coconut oil, and an approved sweetener they’d be suitable for phase 2 or 3 of the South Beach Diet.
+Low-Sugar Whole Wheat Molasses-Almond Cookies made with whole grain flour, almond flour, margarine or coconut oil, and an approved sweetener they’d be suitable for phase 2 or 3 of the South Beach Diet.
 (South Beach would recommend margarine or coconut oil.)
 The molasses has about 78 grams of sugar (slightly less for Blackstrap Molasses) so these are not a sugar-free cookies, and they’re calorie dense, so make them a “once-in-a-while-treat” and use portion control if you’re actively trying to lose weight.
 Even with the changes I made, the Healthy Molasses Cookies are probably too high in carbs for a traditional low-carb eating plan.

 Find More Recipes Like This One: